Hiring A Car In Greece & Greece Driving Tips

 Every country on the planet has slightly different driving rules, and it’s essential to be in the know before jumping into your hire car in Greece.
 If you’re hiring a car in Greece, you’ll need to be aware of the following information:

 14. If you plan to explore the islands and the mainland, you can do so via very plentiful car ferries, especially during summer.
 Blue Star, SeaJets, Golden Star, and Anek Likes are the main ferry lines operating between the mainland and the larger islands in the archipelago.
 Be aware that reduced services operate during winter and may be canceled at short notice due to adverse weather.
-It is best to book your ferry ticket beforehand if traveling in the summer to avoid queues and having to wait for too long.
+If traveling in the summer, it is best to book your ferry ticket beforehand to avoid queues and having to wait for too long

 Hiring a car and driving in Greece is a beautiful way to explore the country in more detail.
 The countryside changes from place to place, and as you head to the islands, you’ll see a far more laid-back, touristic way of life versus the rural towns you will experience on the mainland.